gray rectangle with angle

 If you suspect a cyber crime, report it to the Internet Crime Complaint Center, or IC3, the central hub for reporting these types of scams.
 It’s monitored by the FBI and contains educational resources on the latest and most threatening cyber scams.

-To help protect your freight business from fraud, we go the extra mile to keep your business safe.
-We’ve rolled out two advanced security measures: identity verification and multi-factor authentication.
+We’ve gone the extra mile to keep your business safe with our advanced security measures: identity verification and multi-factor authentication.

 Identity verification validates the identity of anyone who attempts to log in on behalf of a carrier by matching their government-issued ID against a real-time selfie.
 MFA provides yet another layer of protection against potentially compromised credentials while enabling seamless access across Truckstop products.